Dharmesh53/IP-Server-And-Client-Model/README.md

 A virtual network interface (VNI) is an abstract virtualized representation of a computer network interface that may or may not correspond directly to a network interface controller.

-#### These codes can only run in linux environment
+#### These codes can only run in UNIX environment

 To run the code first setup two virtual interfaces:

 These virtual network interfaces only exists till your next reboot
 ```
-sudo ifconfig wlp3s0:1 192.168.1.6 up
+sudo ifconfig wlan0:1 192.168.1.6 up
-sudo ifconfig wlp3s0:2 192.168.1.7 up
+sudo ifconfig wlan0:2 192.168.1.7 up
 ```
-change the wlp3s0 with your network interfaces
+- Change the `wlan0` with your network interfaces.
+- These interfaces will be gone after a reboot.

 Then you need to compile the program
 ```